AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 You can use persistent memory optimized instances in typical I/O-intensive scenarios such as:

+-   Redis and other NoSQL databases such as Cassandra and MongoDB
+-   Structured databases such as MySQL
+-   I/O-intensive applications such as e-commerce, online games, and media applications
+-   Elasticsearch
+-   Live video streaming, instant messaging, and room-based online games
+-   High-performance relational databases and online transaction processing \(OLTP\) systems

-## Can I deploy Redis or MySQL applications on persistent memory optimized instances whose persistent memory is used as local SSDs?
+## Can I deploy Redis or MySQL applications on persistent memory optimized instances where persistent memory is used as local SSDs?
 Do I need to modify the applications in the same way as I do when persistent memory is used as memory?

-Yes, you can deploy Redis and MySQL applications on persistent memory optimized instances whose persistent memory is used as local SSDs.
-You do not need to modify these applications before they can identify the persistent memory as regular SSDs.
+Yes, you can deploy Redis and MySQL applications on persistent memory optimized instances where persistent memory is used as local SSDs.
+You do not need to modify these applications before they can identify the persistent memory as standard SSDs.

 ## How is the performance of persistent memory used as local SSDs, compared with local NVMe SSDs and cloud disks?